zachvalenta/jvns.ca/content/post/2018-07-11-netdev-day-1--ipsec.markdown

 encryption.

-The kernel part of IPsec is responsible for the actual encryption of packets -- once a key is generated using IKE, the userspace part of IPsec will tell the kernel which encryption to key to use.
+The kernel part of IPsec is responsible for the actual encryption of packets -- once a key is generated using IKE, the userspace part of IPsec will tell the kernel which encryption key to use.
 Then the kernel will use that key to encrypt packets!

 ### Security Policy & Security Associations